Lautaroef/ITCrowdChallenge/README.md

 This readme file explains how to run the project and how it works.

-**The Live project deployed in Vercel won't work as expected as the backend is not deployed.
-You must run the project locally to see the full functionality.**

 ## Installation

 1. Clone the project repository from Github.